CHOKHANIYASH/ImageURL/README.md

 # ImageURL

-Upload an image in Amazon S3 or Cloudinary and get a URL
+API to Upload an image in Amazon S3 and get a URL